 Use a Devotional

-For younger children, some go-to topics may be creation, Proverbs, or the fruit of the Spirit.
-For older children, consider topics that get them thinking like concepts from Psalms, Proverbs, Ecclesiastes, and even Job!
+For younger children, some go-to topics may be creation days, Proverbs, or the fruit of the Spirit.
+For older children, consider topics like concepts from Psalms, Proverbs, Ecclesiastes, and even Job!

 Then, after journal time, everyone can discuss what they journaled about.